fkohlgrueber/proc-macro-talk/README.md

 # [Talk] Procedural Macros in Rust

-This repo contains the slides and code of a talk I gave at the Rust Meetup Karlsruhe.
+This repo contains the slides and code of a talk I gave at the Rust Meetups Karlsruhe and Stuttgart.